Coronavirus rates decline in the DMV, but flu season poses new threat

 “We’ll be ready to begin providing additional boosters for anybody who wants them, for anyone who has received J&J, Moderna or Pfizer,” he said Friday.

-Hogan said the state has administered more than 200,000 booster shots so far, while Virginia data show more than 300,000 state residents have been given boosters.
+Hogan said the state has administered more than 200,000 booster shots so far, while Virginia data shows more than 300,000 state residents have been given boosters.

 State and local officials are preparing for the approval of vaccines for children under age 12, which Hogan said he expects later this month or in early November.